Skip to main content

 • Insulin resistance with excessive use

-Tissue Repair and Healing Peptides
+Tissue Repair Peptides

-Reported side effects are generally mild:
+Reported side effects (generally mild):

 • Injection site reactions (most common)